 Thanks to their background, veterans are four times more likely to hold these positions than other American workers.

 CISO is a high paying job for veterans with a bachelor’s degree.
 Although there is no specific Chief Information Security Officer degree program, most companies look for those who have an undergraduate degree in Cyber Security or Computer Science and show a concentration in IT Security.

 - Embry-Riddle Aeronautical University

 Experience & An Education

-A lot of these jobs draw heavily on having experience in the field.
-Some however do require a bachelor’s degree.
+A lot of high paying jobs for veterans draw heavily on having experience in the field.
+Some however do require at least a bachelor’s degree.
 If you are thinking of using your GI Bill, all of the schools mentioned above also have varying student veteran support and outreach.
 Start a conversation with the schools to see how else they can help support you.

 - Best Places for Veterans to Look For Jobs (@MyMilitaryBenefits)